san-iru182/san_portfolio/StudyBunny/README.md

 1. Clone the repository
 2. Navigate to the project directory
+3. Install dependencies: `npm install`
+4. Start the development server: `npm start`
-3. Open `index.html` in your web browser
+5. Open your browser to the provided URL
-4. Start studying with your bunny companion!
+6. Start studying with your bunny companion!

 ## Future Enhancements